jarecoo/practice/notes.md

     * Takes Work to Keep Healthy (Boundaries)
     * Love People, Use Things.
 Not the other way around
     * Pragmatically, Humans Rely Heavily on Each Other (No Man is an Island)
-* Trust is Automatically Given, but Must be Earned Back at Great Cost if Lost; or, Being Kind is Default, but Create Healthy Boundaries
+* Proper Personal Boundaries are Essential to Relationship Health
 * Experiences and Memories Have Far Greater Value than Possessions and Material Goods
-* Satisfaction and Happiness are found in Purposeful, Mindful Engagement in the Present Moment (Mindfulness, Presence, Focus, Hard Work, Proactivity, etc)
+* Purposeful, Mindful Engagement in the Present Moment is Central to Happiness
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Enough is Preferable to More
 * Action is Better than Analysis